b-fuze/discord.py/docs/api.rst

 .. function:: on_message_edit(before, after)

     Called when a :class:`Message` receives an update event.
-If the message is not found in the internal message cache, then these events will not be called.
+If the message is not found in the :attr:`Client.messages` cache, then these events will not be called.
-    Messages might not be in cache if the message is too old or the client is participating in high traffic guilds.
+    This happens if the message is too old or the client is participating in high traffic guilds.
+To fix this, increase the ``max_messages`` option of :class:`Client`.

-    If this occurs increase the :attr:`Client.max_messages` attribute.

     The following non-exhaustive cases trigger this event: